moustaayman/ReactJS_projects/12-sidebar/README.md

 - navigate with open and close functionality

-I used :

-- Global context and custom hook for state management
+I used global context and custom hook for state management